 In 2013, he was selected to compete in the Special Olympics Asia Pacific Regional Games held in Australia.
-Just before his trip, his father was diagnosed with cancer and had to remove his vocal chords.
-Haseeb made a promise to his father to do his best for the Games and returned with two gold medals in bocce, which made his father very proud.
+Just before his trip, his father was diagnosed with cancer and had to remove his vocal cords.
+Haseeb made a promise to his father to do his best for the Games and returned with two gold medals in cycling, which made his father very proud.

 After his victory on the track, he picked up road cycling.
 When he first started, he could not even sustain half a kilometer on the bike.
 His goals are bigger now—he trains regularly with the help of professional coaches and can cover 30km within an hour.
 Haseeb says, “Cycling offers me a magical combination of independence, individual challenge, and social contact.”

 Haseeb’s achievements have gone beyond the world of sports.
 At 17, he made it to the TEDx stage, where he earned a standing ovation after sharing his story with the world.
-He recently published a book chronicling stories of people with intellectual disabilities and has been visiting schools across Pakistan to share these stories.
-He is also the host of two TV shows in Pakistan, Lahore TV and Channel 6, where he advocates for people with intellectual disabilities and how to create a more inclusive community.
+He published a book chronicling stories of people with intellectual disabilities and has been visiting schools across Pakistan to share these stories.
+He is also the host of a web channel show on Channel 6 called “Taraay Zameen Par” which means Stars on Earth in Urdu, where he advocates for people with intellectual disabilities on how to create a more inclusive community.

 Haseeb’s dream is to be able to do his part to foster a more inclusive society.
 He says, “If you meet any person with intellectual disabilities, don’t pity us, but be accepting and understanding.
 Like all individuals, we aspire to lead a life with respect and dignity and to be entitled to a broad range of life activities, including quality education, inclusive schooling systems, accessible spaces, and the right to employment.
 Help us become part of your world, so we can speak up and realize our dreams—so that we can thrive and not just survive.”